 To make a sweet pea salad, buy frozen tiny peas, sometimes called baby peas or baby sweet peas.
 They contain more sugar, and make a nice complement to the saltiness of the bacon.

-Simply run the peas under cold water to allow them to defrost.
+Simply run the peas under cold water to allow them to thaw/

 How to Make Bacon Pea Salad

 Here are the steps to making a delicious pea salad with bacon:

 - Thaw the peas by running them under cold water.